Metro (Liverpool City Region): Franchising process

 Large operators who win Category 1 franchises will be barred from gaining Category 2 franchises as an 'add-on'.
 In the event of the failure of 'voluntary negotiations' between existing operators and the LCRCA, the LCRCA has a contingency plan to potentially issue compulsory purchase orders for large bus depots within the region.
+Plans for the franchised network to extend into the Borough of Halton in Cheshire were provisionally dropped by the LCRCA amid negotiations between the authority and Halton Borough Council, while the LCRCA is negotiating with bus operators and neighbouring local authorities about franchising long-distance services running beyond the Liverpool City Region's boundaries, such as Stagecoach Merseyside and South Lancashire's commercial X1 to Chester.

-Public consultations with residents in the Liverpool City Region are ongoing, with the first consultations in St Helens taking place between February and March 2024.
-Plans for the franchised network to extend into the Borough of Halton in Cheshire have since been provisionally dropped by the LCRCA amid ongoing negotiations between the authority and Halton Borough Council, while the LCRCA is to negotiate with bus operators and neighbouring local authorities about franchising long-distance services running beyond the Liverpool City Region's boundaries, such as Stagecoach Merseyside and South Lancashire's commercial X1 to Chester.
+On 23 January 2026, the LCRCA announced that Stagecoach Merseyside and South Lancashire and Go North West, the latter being a Go-Ahead Group operator running franchised Bee Network services in Greater Manchester, had won the Category 1 franchises for the St Helens and the Wirral respectively, taking over the operations of dominant regional operator Arriva North West in these metropolitan boroughs from October 2026.
+This was followed on 2 April 2026 with the awarding of Category 2 franchises, serving 94 schools and colleges in the Liverpool City Region, to Tower Transit owned Huyton Travel, while service 322, running across the border between Warrington and Ashton-in-Makerfield via Haydock, was awarded to municipal company Warrington's Own Buses.

 New services

 In February 2025, as well as pledging that bus franchising will commence a year earlier than first planned during 2026, Steve Rotherham announced the introduction of an express Metro bus service between St Helens and Liverpool John Lennon Airport.
 A £119 million investment plan for the Metro network, including new buses, depot and infrastructure upgrades, is to be considered during meetings of the LCRCA in March 2025.

 £1.6 billion in funding was secured the following June from a nationwide £15 million transport fund provided by Chancellor of the Exchequer Rachel Reeves for both the Liverpool John Lennon Airport express route and for a bus rapid transit (BRT) system, similar in nature to Translink of Northern Ireland's Glider network in Belfast, running on dedicated guided bus lanes between Liverpool F.C.'s Anfield Stadium and Everton F.C.'s Hill Dickinson Stadium at Bramley-Moore Dock.
 A Van Hool ExquiCity 18 m-long articulated bus was loaned by Translink to the LCRCA to demonstrate the Glider concept in August 2024, with an Irizar ie tram of the same length loaned to the LCRCA by the manufacturer following in July 2025.
 The LCRCA intends for Metro to have a Glider-like BRT system fully operational by 2028.